Baryons and baryoniums in the perspective of QCD sum rules: Fundamental principles

 for pseudoscalar, vector, and axial-vector meson currents, respectively.
 Here, $ m_{1(2)} $ represents the masses of the two quarks that make up $ j_A $.
 The specific form of meson transition matrix element $ \bra{ B(q_2)} j_\mu\ket{A(q_1)} $ is determined by the spin of final state mesons, where

 for $ B $ a pseudoscalar meson~\cite{Leljak:2019fqa, Wu:2024gcq, Wang:2012hu} and

 for $ B $ a vector meson~\cite{Leljak:2019fqa, Wu:2024gcq, Wang:2012hu, Du:2003ja}.
 Here, $ f_+ $, $ f_0 $, $ V $, and $ A_i $ are form factors.
 The tensorial structures, metric tensors, and four-momenta in the mesonic transition matrix element can be matched in the QCD representation~(\ref{3pt-SL-QCD}).
+The quark-hadron duality principle underlying three-point sum rules was discussed in Ref.~\cite{Blok:1998zz}.
 By aligning the two representations and applying a Borel transformation, the form factors can be analytically derived.
 The general expression for the form factors is given as:

 Here, the lower integration limit $s_1^{min}$ is typically set by the constraint that all internal quarks are on their mass shell~\cite{Landau:1959fi, Ball:1991bs, Du:2003ja}.
 Since the decay process involves an initial and a final hadron, the Borel transformation introduces two separate Borel parameters $ \tau_1^2 $ and $ \tau_2^2 $.
 The values of the form factors depend on these two Borel parameters.
-In principle, they should be determined by selecting a optimal region in the free $ \tau_1^2 $ and $ \tau_2^2 $ plane based on the limitations stated in Sec~\ref{sec2.5}.
+In principle, they should be determined by selecting an optimal region in the free $ \tau_1^2 $ and $ \tau_2^2 $ plane based on the limitations stated in Sec~\ref{sec2.5}.
 Another way is to simplify these two Borel parameters by following ratio\cite{Ball:1991bs, Shi:2019hbf, MarquesdeCarvalho:1999bqs, Leljak:2019fqa}:

 which has been found a good approximation with free Borel parameters scheme in Ref.~\cite{Shi:2019hbf}.

 Once the Borel parameters, the threshold parameters, and other parameters are fixed, the value of the form factors at specific $ q^2 $ points can be obtained using Eq.~(\ref{general-form-fator}).
 Since the usage of OPE, QCD sum rules only works in the large recoil region, where $ q^2\sim 0 $.
 However, the decay process requires the distribution of form factors across the entire physical range.
 Therefore, after calculating the form factors at several specific $ q^2 $ points, an appropriate analytic function must be used to extrapolate the form factors to the full kinematic region.
 A dipole~\cite{Jaus:1996np, Cheng:2003sm} and $ z $-series~\cite{Bourrely:2008za} parameterization scheme are always taken into account, which read: